Frequently Asked Questions

 Will I have a roommate?

 Yes!
 In fact, you will have more than one roommate throughout the program.
 One roommate is assigned while you are on campus in a traditional two-person room.
-Then you have the opportunity to room with other people on the trip in hotel lodging; numbers vary.
+Then you have the opportunity to room with other people during travel in hotel lodging; numbers vary.
 Most participants appreciate the opportunity to have more than one roommate.

-Do we fly or drive to Washington, DC and New York?
+Do we fly or drive when we travel?

-The time in each city is usually divided 50/50 between work and play.
+The time travelling is usually divided between work and play.
 Our “work” is experiential business visits to companies and organizations, and our “play” is seeing some of the best sites the areas offer!
-In DC, we may visit the offices of Senators and Representatives, the Commission of the European Union, trade and non-profit organizations.
-In New York, we usually enter the New York Stock Exchange, and we visit headquarters for various companies or organizations.
+For example, we may visit the offices of the Commission of the European Union, trade and non-profit organizations, the New York Stock Exchange, or visit headquarters for various companies or organizations.
 It’s all unforgettable!

 What kind of rules and curfews do we have?

 MGSI provides a balance between structure and free time; a sample schedule is provided on the website.
 There are curfews each night, and rules are in place to provide a fun, safe and productive environment.
-There are four MGSI leadership consultants, or counselors, who provide valuable structure and have a blast with everyone throughout the program.
+There are four MGSI Program Leaders, who provide valuable structure and have a blast with everyone throughout the program.
 As the saying goes – we work hard and play hard!

 What are the advantages of participating in MGSI?

 Many.
 Most summer programs have more than 100 participants.
 MGSI is small and personal with only 24 participants.
 Lifelong friendships develop each year.
-Travel is an integral component - visiting New York and Washington is amazing and affordable.
-While $1,000 is a significant amount of money, it is a value considering the travel and all that is included.
+Travel is an integral component - visiting key business centers such as New York, Charlotte, Washington, DC, etc. is amazing and affordable.
+While $1,800 is a significant amount of money, it is a value considering the travel and all that is included.
 Participants are also exposed to a college campus and have the opportunity to learn about college life.
 The focus is business, but participants learn much more.